dpastov/RadiusAuthenticator/README.md

 # TinyRadiusClient
-A simple client based on tinyradius
+A simple client based on tinyradius (there is also a test server for it: https://github.com/dpastov/TinyRadiusServer/)

 # Build
 mvn package